USD/SGD: Retracement underway – OCBC

-USD/SGD fell in early trade this morning, tracking the broad USD pullback.
-Pair was last seen at 1.3464, OCBC’s FX analysts Frances Cheung and Christopher Wong note.
+USD/SGD jumped above 1.35- levels this morning, in reaction to Trump’s threat of tariff.
+But the move higher was brief, and the pair has eased slightly since then.
+Pair was last seen at 1.3474, OCBC’s FX analysts Frances Cheung and Christopher Wong note.

 Technical patterns suggest signs of bearish pullback